common-voice/cv-datasheets/cv-corpus/sps/23.0-2025-09-05/final/en/br.md

 * Valid hours: `0.01[h]`
 <!-- {{TRANSCRIPTIONS_DESCRIPTION}} -->
 <!-- A description of the transcription system used -->
+The transcription system uses general Latin script, including some diacritics and considering ch and c'h like unique letters. c, q, x may appear in loanwords or foreign language words.

+Hesitations in the answers are marked in square brackets (e.g. [euu])

 ### Writing system
 <!-- {{WRITING_SYSTEM_DESCRIPTION}} -->
 <!-- @ OPTIONAL @ -->
 <!-- A description of the writing system (or writing systems) used in the text corpus -->
+The writing system in this dataset uses general Latin script.
+The diacritics à, è and é may appear in the transcription of Gwenedeg variant.

 #### Symbol table
 <!-- {{ALPHABET_TABLE}} -->
 <!-- @ OPTIONAL @ -->
 <!-- If the writing system is alphabetic, you can include the valid alphabet here -->
+a â b ch c'h d e ê f g h i j k l m n ñ o ô p r s t u ù û ü v w y z

+à è é (for gwenedeg variant)

+c q x (foreign, loanwords)

 #### Extralinguistic tags